How do you pronounce Freekeh?

 I have Celiac disease; can I eat Freekeh?

 No, you probably shouldn’t—as gluten is still present.

 You can cook Freekeh on the stovetop in a saucepan, or in a rice cooker (on the brown rice setting).
-Simply use 1 part Freekeh to 2 1/2 parts of water or broth—bring to a boil, then cover and reduce heat to simmer for about 20-25 minutes, or until tender.
+Simply use 1 part Freekeh to 2 1/2 parts of boiling water or broth.
+Cover and reduce heat to simmer for about 20-25 minutes, or until tender.

 What does Freekeh taste like?